MarijaAvramovic/landing-page/README.md

 so far it took me 3,5 hr for landing page

-looking forward to check solution and then learn how to branch and change content so landing page has my own content
+looking forward to check solution and then learn how to branch and change content so landing page has my own content.

+*learn
+-blockquote still use div
+-recap shring in hero section
+-check flex wrap
+-align items baseline
+-line-height
+-use vw for width
+-when using flex with 2 divs use name left and right -img style in html and use %
+-use name gallery/gallery card abriviation
+-quote use span as block
+-left and right use flex 1